RezaPurut/dns-zone-checker/README.md

---bastion-key string       SSH private key path for bastion server --bastion-user string      Username to connect to bastion server --bastion-pass string      Password for the user to connect to bastion server
+--bastion-key string       SSH private key path for bastion server --bastion-user string      Username to connect to bastion server --bastion-pass string      Password for the user to connect to bastion server --bastion-port string      Port to connect to bastion server
 ```